christianalfoni/impact/docs/05_Services.md

 ## Disposing services

 When a ServiceProvider is unmounted it will be disposed.
 Any services registered to that ServiceProvider will also be disposed.
-The `useService` hook will throw if you consume a service without extending `Disposable`
+The `useService` hook will throw if you consume a class that does not extend `Disposable`.

 ```ts
 import { Service, Disposable } from 'impact-app'